Julissa Cisneros

-Julissa Cisneros Ávila (born May 23, 2000) is a Mexican football (soccer) player who plays as a forward for Kaya–Iloilo of the PFF Women's League.
+Julissa Cisneros Ávila (born May 23, 2000) is a Mexican football (soccer) player who plays as a forward for Selangor of the Malaysia National Women's League.

 Career

 College

 Cisneros played for the Missouri Tigers from 2018 to 2021 and the SMU Mustangs in 2022.

 Club

+Cruz Azul

+On January 8, 2024, Cruz Azul announced the signing of Cisneros.

+Kaya–Iloilo

 In September 2024, Cisneros moved to the Philippines to play for Kaya–Iloilo following a suggestion from Maya Alcantara a month prior back in California.
 She led her club to the runner-up finish at the 2024 PFF Women's Cup and was the top scorer in the tournament with 11 goals.
 She also featured in Kaya's stint at the 2024–25 AFC Women's Champions League.

 She continued playing for the club at the 2025 season of the PFF Women's League, where her team won the tournament and was once again the Golden Boot recipient with 13 goals.

 International career

 Cisneros was called up to participate in the virtual camp for the Mexico U20 national team in 2020.